basho/basho_docs/content/riak/kv/3.0.6/using/cluster-operations/inspecting-node.md

 ### Timestamps

-Some of the Erlang applications that Riak is comprised of contribute statistics to `riak-admin status`.
+Some of the Erlang applications that Riak is comprised of contribute statistics to `riak admin status`.
 The below timestamps record, in Epoch time, the last time statistics for that application were generated.